Razat94/learn/SCRUM/readme.md

 Before talking about Sprint Artifacts, here are a few FAQ's:

-	> When does a Sprint conclude?
+  > When does a Sprint conclude? <br/>
 	When the sprint retrospective is complete.

+  > What happens when a Sprint is cancelled? <br/>
+		If the sprint goal becomes obsolete, then sprint can be cancelled.

+  > WHO HAS AUTHORITY TO CANCEL THE SPRINT? <br/>
+		Only the Product Owner has the authority to cancel the Sprint

 During the Sprint:
   - No changes are made that would endanger the Sprint Goal;
   - Quality goals do not decrease; and,
   - Scope may be clarified and re-negotiated between the Product Owner and Development Team as more is learned

-	> What happens when a Sprint is cancelled?
+When a Sprint is cancelled:
-		If the sprint goal becomes obsolete, then sprint can be cancelled.

-		When a Sprint is cancelled, any completed and “Done” Product Backlog items are reviewed.
+  - any completed and “Done” Product Backlog items are reviewed.
-		If part of the work is potentially releasable, the Product Owner typically accepts it.
+  - If part of the work is potentially releasable, the Product Owner typically accepts it.
-		All incomplete Product Backlog Items are re-estimated and put back on the Product Backlog.
+  - All incomplete Product Backlog Items are re-estimated and put back on the Product Backlog.

-		If some work could not be done by end of Sprint, the Sprint Backlog should be re-negotiated between the Product Owner and Development Team.
+	- If some work could not be done by end of Sprint, the Sprint Backlog should be re-negotiated between the Product Owner and Development Team.

-	> WHO HAS AUTHORITY TO CANCEL THE SPRINT?
-			Only the Product Owner has the authority to cancel the Sprint

 ### <p align="center" id = "artifacts"> "The Scrum Artifact—where love and hate coexist beautifully." | [Back to ToC](#toc) </p>